Skip to main content

 CSS Inlining & Post-Processing Pipeline

-Shopify’s email infrastructure does not support <style> blocks in <head> for all clients.
-Use juice or mjml-cli in your build step:
+Shopify's email infrastructure does not support <style> blocks in <head> for all clients.
+Use juice in your build step to inline styles before uploading templates:

 npm install -g juice